Project developers : Product development / Design

 Choose the date of my alert to complete this stage

 • Limit finishes.
-Focus on functional finishes as opposed to aesthetic finishes.
+Focus on functional aspect as opposed to aesthetic aspect.

 In effect, they are likely to damage recycling tools, create impurities in finished products (carbonisation) and provoke qualitative losses.